 Jerry Haag, FBCH president, presented Bill Cellon with a plaque of recognition for his “Christian leadership, for your dedication in furthering the development of a new campus for orphaned and disadvantaged children in North Central Florida.”

 Haag said the beautiful property is an “idyllic setting” in which it’s “easy to imagine children running and calling it their home.”

 Children for “generations to come will be grateful” for the home, he added.

 “While there have been some larger gifts than others, many have been involved to get us to this point today,” said George, citing as one example “Grace Girls,” a group of High Springs young girls who sold brownies, cookies and hair bows to raise support.

 Wayne Harvey, director of missions of the Sante Fe River Baptist Association, provided a history of the effort, which began with an impromptu conversation he had with a few others 10 years ago.
 Soon, the idea gained traction with others in the association and was presented to Florida Baptist Children’s Homes.

 “We knew two things: we wanted to create a place where at-risk children would be cared for by followers of Christ and we wanted that program to be operated by the Florida Baptist Children’s Homes,” Harvey said.

-Along the way, four other Baptist associations joined in the effort and the non-profit FOCNCF was formed administer the project and to help raise support for the home through banquets, auctions, an annual 5K run/walk and other fundraisers, he said.
+Along the way, four other Baptist associations joined in the effort and other fundraisers, he said.

-“Today, we celebrate all that work, all those hours, all those dollars, and we look forward to all those children and their families whose lives will be changed for good because of that work and your contributions,” Harvey told about 250 gathered for the groundbreaking.
+“Today, we celebrate all that work, all those hours, all those dollars, and your contributions,” Harvey told about 250 gathered for the groundbreaking.